newjersey/navigator.business.nj.gov/content/src/certifications/sbe.md

 callToActionText: Apply for My SBE Certification
 applicableOwnershipTypes: []
 isSbe: true
+descriptionMd: "Having a Small Business Enterprise (SBE) certificate may give you an advantage with [government contracts](https://business.nj.gov/pages/government-contracting)."
 ---

-_Having an Small Business Enterprise (SBE) certificate may give you an advantage with [government contracts](https://business.nj.gov/pages/government-contracting)_.
+_Having a Small Business Enterprise (SBE) certificate may give you an advantage with [government contracts](https://business.nj.gov/pages/government-contracting)_.

 ---